 The director of faculty recruitment will extend the offer for employment to the administrative professional faculty.
 If the candidate selected by the search committee does not accept the employment offer, the search committee will be asked if it would like to make another recommendation from the persons that were interviewed.
-It will be the responsibility of the director of faculty recruitment to fill out the last section of the AP-15F Form Extending the Offer.
-The director of faculty recruitment will be responsible for sending the non-selected candidates a letter informing them that the position has been filled once a signed Letter of Appointment is received back from the selected candidate.
-All of the application materials received from each candidate that are in the possession of the search committee will be returned to the director of faculty recruitment.
-The director of faculty recruitment will place these materials in the search folder and is responsible for its proper storage.
+If a second candidate is selected, the Hiring Proposal process in PeopleAdmin and EO Review of the search will once again be conducted, following receipt of three completed reference checks from the search chair.
+The director of faculty recruitment will be responsible for sending the non-selected candidates an automated email via PeopleAdmin informing them that the position has been filled once a signed Letter of Appointment is received back from the selected candidate.